Updated 13/09/2024

 To mark their territory

 The number one reason for cat spraying is to mark their territory.
 Many animals communicate through their sense of smell (AKA their olfactory senses if you want to be scientific) and cats are one of those creatures.
-Their pee has a ‘special’ smell which is unique to eat purr-baby (fun fact!) and so is used to mark what is theirs to warn off other cats.
+Their pee has a ‘special’ smell which is unique to each purr-baby (fun fact!) and so is used to mark what is theirs to warn off other cats.

 Has a new neighborhood cat joined the back garden gang?
 Or have you welcomed home a new pet?
 Well, your cat has something to say about that: This is mine, so back the fluff off!